 Description

 If you are a formal or non-formal educator, you should consider earning a professional certification in Environmental Education (EE).
-This program includes a week-long workshop and independent projects that will refine your EE skills.
-Learn more about the Environmental Education Certification competencies and policies.
-This is a field course where Old Woman Creek is used as the classroom to learn the science of wetlands and estuaries and the pedagogy of environmental education.
+This program includes a week-long workshop and independent projects that will refine your EE skills and provide guidance on the Environmental Education Certification competencies and policies.
+This is a field course where Old Woman Creek is used as the classroom to learn the science of wetlands and estuaries as well as the pedagogy of environmental education.

 Register